Mufanc/hnuthss-template/pages/abstract.typ

 ]

 #let en = abstract[
-    #subtitle(bold: true)[The operator ordering problem in quantum Hamiltonian for some constraint systems]
+    #titlesmall(bold: true)[The operator ordering problem in quantum Hamiltonian for some constraint systems]

     #v(2em)